ADTRAN Corporate Headquarters

 - Trended over 300 points pertaining to the plant in one-minute time intervals, capturing over 131 million readings using the building automation system (BAS) which aided in analysis of the plant’s current operation and aided in monitoring as changes were made.

 - Developed equations to calculate plant energy usage for individual equipment and total plant energy consumption which allowed us to model the plant’s energy usage to aid in decision-making and savings calculations.
-The equipment that was monitored is listed below:

 - Performed functional testing, evaluated all existing plant programming, monitored the chilled water system, and reviewed several years of historical building data.